semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### Creating interfile analysis rules

-Interfile analysis rules you use in Semgrep Pro Engine require the `interfile: true` key to be included in the metadata.
+Interfile analysis rules you use in Semgrep Pro Engine require the `interfile: true` key to be included in the rule metadata.
 See the following [example](https://semgrep.dev/s/3NZb).
+This key signals Semgrep Pro Engine to use the rule for interfile analysis.

 ## Additional information